 How to Stop Late-Night SnackingPosted: September 7, 2021

-If you find yourself feeling bored after the kids have gone to bed or you want a "late-night reward" for being an amazing mom and handling all of the tantrums, trust me, I GET IT!
+If you find yourself wanting some snacks after the kids have gone to bed or you want a "late-night reward" for practicing gentle parenting while handling all of the tantrums, trust me, I GET IT!

 This means including fiber, protein, and healthy fats.

 - Aim for 20-30 grams of fiber a day;